joeljose350/joeljose350/README.md

 <br>

-Hello, I'm Joel Jose - a third-year student pursuing a bachelor's degree in Computer Science and Engineering at Toc H Institute of Science and Technology, Arakkunnam.
+I'm Joel Jose - a third-year student pursuing a bachelor's degree in Computer Science and Engineering at Toc H Institute of Science and Technology, Arakkunnam.

-I'm an avid supporter of FOSS and frequently contribute to open-source projects in my spare time.
-I'm currently learning Rust and Python, and I have also written programs in C/C++, JavaScript, HTML/CSS, Java and Dart.
+I'm an avid supporter of free and open-source software and frequently contribute to open-source projects in my spare time.
+I'm currently learning Rust and Python, and I'm also familiar with C/C++, JavaScript, HTML/CSS, Java and Dart.

 I use Linux-based operating systems on my laptop and server.
 I also have experience creating and managing virtual machines with VMware Workstation and Oracle Virtualbox, troubleshooting problems in Linux machines on the command line and configuring SOHO computer networks.